Frequently Asked Questions

 Do You Handle Cases Outside Of The Bay Area?

 Yes, We routinely represent clients from all over California and occasionally in other states.
-We have a second office in Stockton and can meet with clients at their home or at the hospital.
+In addition to our main office in Oakland, we have offices in Walnut Creek, Modesto, Stockton and San Jose.
+We can also meet with clients at their home or at the hospital.

 Will You Work With My Family Or Estate Attorney?